sec-js/gshell/README.md

 Name: G(Great) Shell

-Description: A generator that let's you generate whichever shell you want, in any system you want, giving you full-control and automation.
+Description: A cross-platform shell generator tool that lets you generate whichever shell you want, in any system you want, giving you full control and automation.

 **If you find this tool helpful, then please give me a ⭐ as it tells me that I should add more features to it.**